groundy

 The 2026 AI coding assistant market has a clear top three.
-GitHub Copilot controls enterprise deployment at 90% of Fortune 100 companies.
-Cursor just crossed $2 billion in annualized revenue and is in talks to raise $2 billion more at a $50 billion valuation.
+GitHub Copilot controls enterprise deployment at roughly 90% of Fortune 100 companies and moved to token-metered billing on June 1.
+Cursor crossed $2 billion in annualized revenue (estimated near $3 billion by late April) and spent the spring fielding a $50 billion funding round, then drew a SpaceX option to buy it outright at $60 billion.
 Claude Code leads independent developer satisfaction surveys with a 46% “most loved” rating.
 Each tool wins in a different dimension, and experienced developers are increasingly using all three.

 The Contenders in 2026

 The market has consolidated faster than most analysts predicted.
 Two years ago, dozens of AI coding tools competed for attention.
-As of May 2026, three have pulled decisively ahead, each with distinct architecture, pricing, and use-case fit.
+As of mid-2026, three have pulled decisively ahead, each with distinct architecture, pricing, and use-case fit.

 GitHub Copilot launched in 2021 and has compounded its distribution advantage into 4.7 million paid subscribers as of January 2026, a roughly 75% year-over-year increase.
 (GetPanto.
-“GitHub Copilot Statistics 2026 — Users, Revenue & Adoption.”)
+“GitHub Copilot Statistics 2026: Users, Revenue & Adoption.”)
 Microsoft’s ownership gives it native GitHub integration and enterprise IT trust that competitors struggle to match.
-On April 16, 2026, GitHub also made Claude Opus 4.7 generally available inside Copilot, narrowing the model gap with terminal-native tools.
+GitHub made Claude Opus 4.7 generally available inside Copilot on April 16, 2026, and added Opus 4.8 on May 28, 2026, though only on the Pro+, Business, and Enterprise tiers, not base Pro.
 (GitHub Blog.
-“Claude Opus 4.7 is generally available.”)
+“Claude Opus 4.8 is generally available for GitHub Copilot.”)

 Feature and Positioning Comparison